Abbey of St. Mary, Paris

-The Abbey of St. Mary of Paris (Abbaye Sainte-Marie de Paris), was a Benedictine Abbey within the Solesmes Congregation, based at 3/5 Rue de la Source in the 16th arrondissement of Paris.
-It was founded in 1893, as a Priory, before being elevated to the status of an Abbey in 1925.
-In 2021, the Abbey closed and was sold to the Emmanuel Community, becoming an "international house for the formation of their seminarians".
+The Abbey of St Mary, Paris, otherwise the Abbaye de la Source (Abbaye Sainte-Marie de Paris, Abbaye de la Source), was a Benedictine monastery within the Solesmes Congregation, based at 3/5 Rue de la Source in the 16th arrondissement of Paris.
+It was founded in 1893 from Ligugé Abbey as a priory, before being elevated to the status of an abbey in 1925.
+In 2021 it closed for lack of vocations and the premises were partly leased to the Emmanuel Community, becoming an "international house for the formation of their seminarians".